 Gotta love these bumper stickers on a local golf cart.
-Love both places!
+Adore both places!

 Everything on Cuttyhunk is accessible by foot, dinghy or bicycle.
 There are few cars, and lots of golf carts, driven by the 30 year round residents.
 You have beautiful views of Martha’s Vineyard, and some of the other Elizabeth Islands, but don’t plan on provisioning in Cuttyhunk.
 You will, however, eat quite well!

-While there are few places to dine out, your options are pretty amazing!
-The small wharf includes a small shack that opens mid-afternoon to take orders for lobster dinners.
+While there are few places to dine out, but your options are pretty amazing!
+The small wharf includes several little food shacks, one that opens mid-afternoon to take orders for lobster dinners.
 You come pick it up at a specified time, and take it back to the boat, or eat at one of the picnic tables on the dock, with a gorgeous sunset view.
-Hmmm….not that the view from the boat is bad, but the dock view was pretty awesome, and it was a shorter walk after picking up our order!
-The lobster was delicious, and reasonable: $35.00 each.
+Hmmm….not that the view from the boat is bad, but the dock view was pretty awesome, and it was a shorter walk after picking up our order, plus we got the sunset straight on!
+The lobster dinner was delicious, and reasonable: $35.00 each.

 Then there’s the Raw Bar.
 LOVE the Raw Bar.
 Their staff will wander the docks late in the afternoon to take your order, or you can place it at another little shack on the wharf, and they’ll deliver it to your boat at your specified time.